V-Sekai/manuals/features/play_latest.md

 Our V-Sekai CI is located at [v-sekai-game#how-do-i-get-it](https://github.com/V-Sekai/v-sekai-game#how-do-i-get-it)

-Here are links to each of the latest jobs.
-Generally, you will want to click the Artifacts tab from each of these to download things.
+Here are links to each of the latest builds.
+Generally, you will want to click on each of these to download things.

 Editor (linux, windows):